leonardoporro/Detached-Mapper/README-ENTITYFRAMEWORK.md

 # Detached.EntityFramework

-Loads and saves entire detached entity graphs (the entity with their child entities and lists).
+Loads and saves entire detached entity graphs (the root entity object with its children).
 Inspired by [GraphDiff](https://github.com/refactorthis/GraphDiff).
 It also provides some plugins to simplificate repetitive tasks, like auditing and pagination.